repleo/bounca/README.md

 Advantages:

-* No single point of failure: Decoupled and decentralized authorization management
+* No single point of failure: Decoupled and decentralized authentication management
 * You are in control of your complete trust chain: Spoofing nearly impossible as no third party is involved
 * Rocket fast authentication: SSL off-loading can be performed by your webservers